fstark/blog/content/blog/wozdle/wozdle.md

 With these two compressions (representing words on 25 bits and encoding the difference of the sorted list), the 12947 words of the vocabulary are now encoded in 17903 bytes and the project become possible!

+{% digression %}
+And we saved about the 20K we expected to win by forcing the order!
+[All Hail Shannon!](https://en.wikipedia.org/wiki/Claude_Shannon)
+{% enddigression %}

 {% blogimage "img/victory.jpg", "Actual picture of the ah-ah moment" %}

 ### Encoding the 2309 words answer list